Edmund Campion: Early years and education (1540–1569)

 Born in London on 25 January 1540, Campion was the son of a bookseller in Paternoster Row, near St Paul's Cathedral.
 He received his early education at Christ's Hospital school and, at the age of 13, was chosen to make the complimentary speech when Queen Mary visited the city in August 1553.
 William Chester, a governor of Christ's Hospital, took a special interest in him, and sponsored him as a scholar to St John's College, Oxford, where he became junior fellow in 1557 and took the required Oath of Supremacy, probably on the occasion of his B.A. degree in 1560.
 He took a master's degree at Oxford in 1564.

 Two years later, Campion welcomed Queen Elizabeth to the university, and won her lasting regard.
 He was selected to lead a public debate in front of the Queen.
-By the time the Queen had left Oxford, Campion had earned the patronage of the powerful William Cecil and also the Earl of Leicester, tipped by some to be future husband of the young Queen.
+By the time the Queen had left Oxford, Campion had earned the patronage of the powerful William Cecil and also the Earl of Leicester, reputed by some to be the future husband of the young Queen.

 When Sir Thomas White, the founder of the college, was buried in 1567, it fell to Campion to give the Latin oration.

 Rejecting Anglicanism

-Religious difficulties then arose but despite holding Catholic doctrines, at the persuasion of Richard Cheyney, Bishop of Gloucester, he received Holy Orders in 1564 as a deacon in the Anglican Church.
-Inwardly "he took a remorse of conscience and detestation of mind."
-Rumours of his opinions began to spread and he left Oxford in 1569 and went to Ireland for private study and research, but not, as Simpson said (now corrected by P. Joseph's revision of Simpson, 2010) to take part in a proposed establishment of the University of Dublin.
+Campion began to question Anglican teachings and was open to Catholic doctrines.
+However, at the persuasion of Richard Cheyney, Bishop of Gloucester, he received Holy Orders in 1564 and was ordained a deacon in the Anglican Church.
+However, he continued to struggle inwardly.
+Rumours of his support of Catholic opinions began to spread, and he left Oxford in 1569 and went to Ireland for private study and research.
+He did not, as Simpson said (now corrected by P. Joseph's revision of Simpson, 2010) plan to take part in a proposed establishment of the University of Dublin.
+On the other hand, it had become too dangerous for him to remain at Oxford without publicly supporting the Church of England.